Quantum-to-Classical Transition via Single-Shot Generalized Measurements

-Equation (\ref{Dengjia}) highlights the unification of continuous decoherence and discrete measurement descriptions.
-Let us examine two successive rounds of POVMs.
-The corresponding time interval is given by $\Delta t = 2 \ln(1 + N)/(\gamma N)$.
-This implies that, for fixed decoherence rate $\gamma$, the time interval shrinks to an arbitrarily small value as the system dimension $N$ increases.
-In other words, the discrete $N$-level coherent state POVMs process transitions smoothly into continuous decoherence dynamics in the large-$N$ limit.
-For low-dimensional systems, however, this limit can only be reached if the decoherence rate $\gamma$ is sufficiently large.

-\textit{Quantum-to-classical transition in phase space}--To investigate the quantum-to-classical transition, it is natural to work in phase space \cite{Zurek_2025}.
-For discrete finite-dimensional quantum systems, the phase-space formalism was originally introduced by Stratonovich \cite{Stratonovich1957} and has been further developed over the past decades, particularly with the rise of quantum information and quantum technologies \cite{Rundle2021}.
-The key idea is to map an operator $A$ in Hilbert space to an $s$-parametrized quasi-probability distribution function $W_A^s(\Omega)$ in the $\Omega$-spanned phase space via the Stratonovich-Weyl kernel $\Delta^s(\Omega)$, namely,
+\textit{Quantum-to-classical transition in phase space}--For finite-dimensional quantum systems, the phase-space formalism was originally introduced by Stratonovich in a continuous formulation \cite{Stratonovich1957}, and later developed in alternative formulations, including discrete phase-space approaches \cite{WOOTTERS19871,GALETTI1999473}.
+Both the continuous and discrete formalisms have since undergone substantial development, particularly with the rise of quantum information and quantum technologies \cite{Rundle2021}.
+In this Letter, we focus on the continuous formulation (the discrete phase-space case is briefly discussed in Ref. \cite{SM}).
+The key idea is to map an operator $A$ in Hilbert space to an $s$-parametrized quasiprobability distribution function $W_A^{(s)}(\Omega)$ in the $\Omega$-spanned phase space via the Stratonovich-Weyl (SW) kernel $\Delta^{(s)}(\Omega)$, namely,

-For $N$-level quantum systems, such SW kernel can be constructed as $\Delta^s(\Omega):=\mathbbm{1}_N/N+4 r_s R_\nu T_\nu$, where $R_\nu:=\langle\Omega| T_\nu|\Omega\rangle$, and $r_s=\frac{1}{2} \sqrt{(N+1)^{1+s}}$ is the $s$-parametrized radius \cite{Runeson2020}.
-It is worth noting that although the parameter $s$ is often taken as $0$, $1$, or $-1$, analogous to the Cahill–Glauber $s$-parametrized quasiprobability distributions that yield the Wigner, P, and Q functions for continuous-variable systems \cite{Glauber1969,Cahill1969}, it remains a free real parameter in $N$-level systems.
-In other words, $s\in \mathbbm{R}$ can take any real value, as the corresponding SW kernel has been shown to satisfy the five essential criteria: linearity, reality, standardization, covariance, and trace preservation \cite{Meng2023PRA}.
-These properties ensure a valid and consistent SW correspondence \cite{Rundle2021}.
-Indeed, the freedom to choose $s$ offers a powerful tool for deriving tight quantum speed limits in phase space \cite{Meng2023PRA} and optimizing the trade-off between speed and cost in shortcuts to adiabaticity, both theoretically and experimentally \cite{Xu2024PRL}.
+For $N$-level quantum systems, such SW kernel can be constructed as $\Delta^{(s)}(\Omega)=\mathbf{1}_N/N+2 r_s R_\nu T_\nu$, where $R_\nu=\langle\Omega| T_\nu|\Omega\rangle$, and $r_s=(1+N)^{\frac{1+s}{2}}$ is the $s$-parametrized radius \cite{Runeson2020}.
+This SW kernel satisfies the five fundamental criteria: linearity, reality, standardization, covariance, and trace preservation \cite{Meng2023PRA}.
+These properties ensure a valid and self-consistent SW correspondence \cite{Rundle2021}.
+Moreover, this kernel naturally parallels the continuous-variable Cahill-Glauber $s$-ordering formalism \cite{Glauber1969,Cahill1969}, yielding the Wigner, Glauber-Sudarshan $P$, and Husimi $Q$ quasiprobability distributions for $s=0$, $1$, and $-1$, respectively.

 Equation (\ref{rho_n}) or (\ref{rhott}) now in the phase space reads